All Episodes

 And once we get past this historical era, I think a lot of this is going to change.

-I think the paralysis will end constantly.
+I think the paralysis will end.

 That paralysis was planned for and is being used to its maximum benefit by the Democrat Party and the American left.

-Since you're asking, since this guy, how do I say positive?
+But let me make this personal for a moment, since you're asking, since this guy, how do I say positive?

 Folks, please do not interpret this as ego because it isn't.